jonathanmeaney-lmk/Vegtabible_App/README.md

 ### ***4. Recipe Page:***

--   When a user clicks on the 'See Recipe' button (either from the list on the Category landing page or a generated list on the Search page), they are taken to the recipe.html page which is populated with information from the database on the chosen recipe.
+-   When a user clicks on the 'See Recipe' button (either from the list on the Category landing page,a generated list on the Search page, or their My Recipes), they are taken to the recipe.html page which is populated with information from the database on the chosen recipe.
 This information is broken into the four sections: Description, Info, Ingredients, Steps:

     <img src="static/screenshots/recipe-page-example.jpg" alt="recipe-page-example">

 - 'Edit Recipe' button: Box shadown darkens when hovered over.
 When clicked, it directs users to the Edit Recipe page.

-- 'Delete Recipe' button: Box shadown darkens when hovered over.
-When clicked, it directs users to the Edit Recipe page.
+- 'Delete Recipe' button:

     - Box shadown darkens when hovered over.
 When clicked, it reveals the confirm delete section.